- Innovative CLIA technology

-- Turner D et al. Management of Paediatric Ulcerative Colitis, Part 2: Acute Severe Colitis—An Evidence-based Consensus Guideline.
+- Turner D et al. Management of Paediatric Ulcerative Colitis, Part 1: Ambulatory Care-An Evidence-based Guideline From European Crohn’s and Colitis Organization and European Society of Paediatric Gastroenterology, Hepatology and Nutrition.
 J Pediatr Gastroenterol Nutr.
-2018 May 30.
+2018 Aug;67(2):257-291.

 - Harbord M et al. Third European Evidence-based Consensus on Diagnosis and Management of Ulcerative Colitis.
 Part 2: Current Management.
 Journal of Crohn’s and Colitis, 2017, 1–24.

 - Mitrev N et al. Consensus statements on therapeutic drug monitoring of anti-tumour necrosis factor therapy in inflammatory bowel diseases.
 Aliment Pharmacol Ther.
 2017 Dec;46(11-12):1037-1053.

 - Peyrin-Biroulet L et al. French National Consensus Clinical Guidelines for the Management of Crohn’s disease.
 Dig Liver Dis.
 2016.